-During drills, students are to evacuate the building immediately upon hearing the signal.
+During drills, students are to evacuate the classrooms immediately upon hearing the signal.
 Teachers will assume the responsibility for checking the rooms and corridors.
 If a student is not under the direct supervision of a teacher at that time, s/he should leave by the nearest door and report to the flagpole in front of each building.
-Students are to remain outside until given permission to return by the teacher in charge.
+Students are to remain in designated drill location until given permission to return by the teacher in charge.